zaphyr-org/config/CODE_OF_CONDUCT.md

 # Code of Conduct

 The ZAPHYR code of conduct is derived from the Ruby code of conduct.
-Any violations of the code of conduct may be reported to hello@merloxx.it
+Any violations of the code of conduct may be reported to merloxx@zaphyr.org

 - Participants will be tolerant of opposing views.